-- The Fridge: For those who like to be neglectful with their preserving, the fridge might be the best option.
-Just stick the herbs in uncovered.
+- The fridge: For those who like to be neglectful with their preserving, the fridge might be the best option.
+Just stick the herbs uncovered.
 Forget about them for a week, and they’ll dry up all on their own.
 Some believe this method is better for allowing herbs to maintain their color and flavor.

 Dried herbs, admittedly, are not nearly the vibrant flavor sensation of fresh herbs, but they are a great way to enhance sauces and the slow-cooked stuff that so encapsulates warming food for cold weather.
 This is one of the easiest foods we can grow for ourselves, and they add color, aroma, and pizzazz to the garden.
-What’s more is that herbs tend to attract beneficial insects like bees and butterflies while repelling pests.
+What’s more, herbs tend to attract beneficial insects like bees and butterflies while repelling pests.

 Why dry?
 Because the garden should have an abundance of herbs growing in it, and our food should have an abundance of flavor.
-Drying herbs allows us to savor it any month of the year, so it would be crazy to just let those fresh herbs wilt.
+Drying herbs allows us to savor them any month of the year, so it would be crazy to just let those fresh herbs wilt.

 - 10 Best Fruits to Dehydrate and How to Eat Them